 The only people interested in ensuring anchor text remains a strong signal are the SEOs who rely on it as part of their business model.

-Admittedly, it did work and you could fly below the radar five years ago, but following this strategy in 2016 will turn your website into a ticking time bomb.
+Admittedly, it did work, and you could fly below the radar five years ago, but following this strategy now will turn your website into a ticking time bomb.

 Disavowing means you’re blind